cthiebaud/truth/QUICK-GUIDE-template.md

 # Aletheia

-The objective of the game is to unconceal the 'truth' within a 'truth table'.
+The goal of the game is to uncover the 'truth' in each and every of the sixteen 'truth tables'.
+Together, these tables represent every possible combination of two boolean entries.

-The header of each square box provides a clue that can be decoded into bricks filling none, some or all of the 4 cells within the box.
+The header of each table provides a clue that can be decoded into bricks filling none, some or all of the 4 cells within the box.

 The presence or absence of a brick within a cell is fully determined by the values of A and B as inferred from the clue, as illustrated below: